ALMPartners/palje/README.md

 pre-commit install
 ```

-This takes `black` code formatting in use via `pre-commit`.
+This takes `black` code formatting (and other tools) into use via `pre-commit`.

 # Usage

+After successful installation, there are three new commands available: `palje`, `palje-gui`, and `palje-old`.

-Palje can be used either from the command line (CLI) or from the graphical user interface (GUI).
+Palje can be used either as a CLI tool (`palje`, `palje-old`) or via (limited) graphical user interface (`palje-gui`).

-Notice that there are two versions of the command-line tool: legacy `palje` and newer `palje2`.
-See below for details.

 ## Prerequisites

+Before use, you should ensure that you have the following:

-- Read access to the MSSQL database you wish to document
+- Read access to a MSSQL database you wish to document
-    - Data is read from documented database, information schema and system views
+    - Documentation is generated from the database metadata that is read from the database(s), information schema and system views
-    - You can use either SQL authentication or Windows authentication (if available)
+    - You can use either SQL authentication, AAD, or Windows authentication

-- Write access to Confluence space on which you wish to create the documentation pages

-- Atlassian API Token for your account
+- Read/Write access to a Confluence space to work with via Atlassian API Token
+    - In addition to db document creation, you may also sort and delete Confluence pages and page hierarchies
     - Palje uses your registered account email and API token to authenticate to Confluence Cloud
         - Go to https://id.atlassian.com/manage/api-tokens
         - Choose "Create API token"